 16 Jan AI ethics, foresight and ethics by design: Digital Ethics Summit

-The Digital Ethics Summit held last month focussed on AI ethics, foresight and ethics by design.
+The Digital Ethics Summit held in December 2017 focussed on AI ethics, foresight and ethics by design.
 The messages coming out of the summit are highly relevant for everyone who is interested in the socio-economical impacts of emerging technologies.
 Rowena Rodrigues, Trilateral’s Senior Research Analysts and SIENNA deputy coordinator, provide here an overview of the discussions.

 The first-panel discussion (chaired by Sue Daley, Head of Cloud, Data, Analytics and AI techUK) focussed on the current landscape and how to ensure ethical foresight.
 Speakers included Professor Luciano Floridi, Professor of Philosophy and Ethics of Information, Director of the Digital Ethics Lab Oxford Internet Institute, University of Oxford (also SIENNA stakeholder advisory board member); Dr Stephen Cave, Executive Director, Leverhulme Centre for the Future of Intelligence, University of Cambridge; Dr Claire Craig, Director of Science Policy, Royal Society; George Zarkadakis, Digital Lead, Willis Towers Watson and Rob McCargow, Programme Leader – Artificial Intelligence, PwC.